PrincetonUniversity/openpiton/README.md

 The following items are currently under development and will be released soon.

-- Validation of cache coherence.
+- Thorough validation of cache coherence.

 - RISC-V Compliant Debug.
-Debug support is provisioned, but not fully tested, yet.
+Debug support is included, but not fully tested, yet.

 - RISC-V Compliant Interrupt Controllers.
-The CLINT and PLIC have been provisioned, but are not fully tested yet.
+The CLINT and PLIC have been included, but are not fully tested yet.

 - RISC-V FESVR support in simulation.

-- Support for VCS in simulation.
+- Support for simulation with Synopsys VCS.

 - Performance enhancements (cache re-parameterization, write-buffer throughput).